21 genera

 – Columbia clematis

-– Oriental clematis, Oriental virgin's bower
+– orange peel clematis, Oriental virgin's bower

 Distribution: Known from Yakima County in Washington; also known from the Columbia River Gorge area in Oregon, and other scattered locations in southwestern North America.